 First though, it's important to realize that, as you probably know all too well…

-Your success depends on your ability to find people to talk to every single day!
+A successful network marketing business depends on your ability to find people to talk to every single day!

 So where do you find new people to talk to?